Ireland Crypto Tax 2

 Ireland Crypto Tax

-Taxes in Ireland are administered by the Revenue Commissioners.
+Taxes in Ireland are governed by the Revenue Commissioners.
 The tax year runs from the 1st of January to the 31st of December.

-Ireland has over 70 international agreements on the elimination of double taxation which cover Capital Gains Tax, Corporation Tax, Universal Social Charge and Income Tax.
+Ireland has more than 70 international agreements on the elimination of double taxation affecting Capital Gains Tax, Corporation Tax, Universal Social Charge, and Income Tax.

 • Exchange between virtual assets and fiat money